bitkarrot/sendsats/README.md

 ---

-Deploy your own copy on Vercel
+## Deploy your own copy on Vercel

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fbitkarrot%2Fsendsats)

 **Live Demo:** <a href="https://sendsats.to">https://sendsats.to</a>

+This is a work in progress

+## TODO:

+- QR codes with text indicators
+- pytest
+- pydantic
+- docs